 For Course Syllabus and further details please use our Contact Us form in this website

 The authoritative book Ayurveda and Acupuncture is now available from US Publisher Lotus Press, Wi, USA.

 Now also available in India under the same title:

 The Spanish language version of the book (Ayurveda y Acupuntura) is now available from Ediciones Ayurveda in Barcelona, Spain.

 IAAA Professional Online Education B-Learning

-New Marmapuncture courses for South America and Europe- Commence March 2017 please enrol soon to ensure a position
+New Marmapuncture courses for South America and Europe- Commence soon 2017 please enrol now to ensure a position

 study with us now